kgaughan/dbkit/docs/tutorial.md

     def dump_counter_dict():
         return query(
             'SELECT counter, value FROM counters',
-            factory=dict_set)
+            factory=DictFactory)

-`dbkit.dict_set` is a row factory that generates a result set where each row is a dictionary.
-The default row factory is `dbkit.tuple_set`, which yields tuples for each row in the result set.
-Using `dbkit.dict_set`, we'd print the counters and values like so:
+`dbkit.DictFactory` is a row factory that generates a result set where each row is a dictionary.
+The default row factory is `dbkit.TupleFactory`, which yields tuples for each row in the result set.
+Using `dbkit.DictFactory`, we'd print the counters and values like so:

     def print_counters_and_values():
         for row in dump_counters_dict():